CutieMath/BDM.Assignment3/README.md

 The three algorithms are in src/algorithm<br><br>

 **Notes**
-The program can product accurate result.<br>
+The program can produce accurate result.<br>
 However the efficiency is not optimal.<br>
 The repo is made public for improvements.